What is a Patent Search?

 Offline Payment Options

-2. A patent search may help assess the patentability of an invention before investing in an expensive patent application process.
+Assessing patentability – Helps evaluate whether an invention is novel before investing in the expensive patent application process.

 NOTICES: